pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

 ### Optimize some check

+1. We needn’t check **auto_increment_ID** in following situation:
-1. If downstream creates tables manually and the new downstream’s auto increment ID is not the same as the upstream, we shouldn’t check **auto_increment_ID**.
+    - If downstream creates tables manually and the new downstream’s auto increment ID is not the same as the upstream;
+    - If the column of auto increment ID in upstream does not has an unique constraint in downstream.
 2. Dump_privilege will check different privileges according to different [consistency](https://docs.pingcap.com/zh/tidb/stable/dumpling-overview#%E8%B0%83%E6%95%B4-dumpling-%E7%9A%84%E6%95%B0%E6%8D%AE%E4%B8%80%E8%87%B4%E6%80%A7%E9%80%89%E9%A1%B9) and downstream on source.
     - For all consistency, we will check
         - REPLICATION CLIENT (global)